 The Quarterly Food-at-Home Price Database (QFAHPD) is constructed from household food-at-home purchase data from Nielsen Homescan data.
-The contain information on household-level purchases of both Universal Product Code (UPC) foods--most packaged and canned food--and random-weight (non-UPC) items such as fresh fruits or vegetables.
+The report, On the Accuracy of Nielsen Homescan Data (see link below), contains information on household-level purchases of both Universal Product Code (UPC) foods—most packaged and canned food—and random-weight (non-UPC) items such as fresh fruits or vegetables.
+See:On the Accuracy of Nielsen Homescan Data

 ERS created the food groups to correspond with the 2005 Dietary Guidelines for Americans and to capture price premiums for convenience and processing.
 ERS researchers aggregated the food purchases to estimate household-level quarterly prices for over 50 food groups.
 The household-level prices were then aggregated to estimate quarterly market-level prices.
 Prices are presented in dollars per 100 grams of food as purchased by consumers.
 See .